stooblie/Nutrition-Calculator/README.md

 # Nutrition-Calculator
 This program allows you to build 'meals' and see the cumulative nutritional value of the meal based on the items and quantity you have added.
-It uses an API with the USDA nutritional database.
+The nscrape.py file uses an API with the USDA nutritional database to pull nutrition information into a local SQLite database.
+The nbuildmeal.py file allows you to add items into your meal, and save it to the database.
+The program uses the terminal as the user interface and all the coding is in Python.